Statistics Explained

 Source: Eurostat (sdg_07_10)

-A vertical stacked bar chart showing final energy consumption in percentage, by sector in the EU for the years 2006, 2016 and 2021.
-The bars show percentage for industry; transport; commercial and public services; households; agriculture, forestry and fishing; and other sectors.
+A vertical stacked bar chart showing final energy consumption in million tonnes of oil equivalent (Mtoe), by sector in the EU for the years 2007, 2017 and 2022.
+The bars show Mtoe for industry; transport; commercial and public services; households; agriculture, forestry and fishing; and other sectors.

 Final energy consumption in households per capita

-The long-term evaluation of the indicator for final energy consumption in households per capita for the period 2006 to 2021 shows moderate progress towards the SD objectives.
-The short-term evaluation for the period 2016 to 2021 shows moderate movement away from the SD objectives.
+The long-term evaluation of the indicator for final energy consumption in households per capita for the period 2007 to 2022 shows moderate progress towards the SD objectives.
+The short-term evaluation for the period 2017 to 2022 also shows moderate progress towards the SD objectives.

 This indicator measures how much energy each citizen consumes at home, excluding transport.
 Data are not temperature-adjusted, so variations from year to year are due in part to weather.